Recurrent Structural Policy Gradient for Partially Observable Mean Field Games: Methods

 \subsection{Recurrent Structural Policy Gradient}

-Below, we provide the pseudo-code for RSPG.
-Crucially, gradients are allowed to propagate through the expected rewards over actions and the individual state transitions, but not through the mean-field updates or environment reward function:
+We provide the pseudocode for RSPG below.
+Gradients are allowed to propagate through the expected rewards over actions and the individual state transitions, but not through the mean-field updates or environment reward function. $d_t$ is a reset mask used to reset recurrent states across episodes.